Spooky-Manufacturing/8Q/QCore.md

 ##### Pauli-X Gate

-The Pauli-X Gate performs a NOT operation or bit flip on a single qbit.
+The Pauli-X Gate performs a NOT operation or bit flip on a single qubit.
 X|0> = |1>

 ##### Pauli-Y Gate

-The Pauli-Y Gate rotates one qbit around the y axis, it looks similar to an X gate, but with a global phase diffrence of i or -i.
+The Pauli-Y Gate rotates one qubit around the y axis, it looks similar to an X gate, but with a global phase diffrence of i or -i.
 Y|0> = i|1> and Y|1> = -i|0>
 Note: This Pauli gate does not invert itself.

 ##### Pauli-Z Gate

-The Pauli-X Gate performs a NOT operation or bit flip on a single qbit, this time in the +/- basis.
+The Pauli-X Gate performs a NOT operation or bit flip on a single qubit, this time in the +/- basis.
 Z|-> = |+>

 ##### Hadamard Gate